krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

 - "He drove his car to work."
 - "Peter decided to take his bike to the beach."

 BERT understands that "biked" and "bike" relate to the same concept, while "drove his car" represents a different mode of transport.
 This contextual understanding is what makes modern NLP powerful.
-And HuggingFace is filled with these small, pre-trained BERT models that already knows a lot about our world.
-We just need to provide a few examples of our task to get excellent performance!
+And what's extra good is that there are open-source platforms like [HuggingFace](https://huggingface.co/) filled with these small, pre-trained BERT models that already know a lot about our world.
+We just need to provide a few examples of our task to retrain the models to become good at what we want.

-## Understanding Semantic Similarity in Text
+## Understanding semantic similarity in text

-Context matters for similarity.
-Whether two sentences are "similar" depends on what you're measuring:
+The context in which you read a text matters for the concept of "similarity".
+Whether two sentences are "similar" depends entirely on what you're measuring.
+If we look from the perspective of public transportation, we might be interested in knowing which mode of transport is mentioned in the text.
+Then we can imagine that examples might be paired like this:

-**Negative pair** (different transport):
+**Negative pair** (different modes of transport):
 - "He biked to work."
 - "He drove his car to work."

-**Positive pair** (same transport):
+**Positive pair** (same mode of transport):
 - "He biked to work."
 - "Peter decided to take his bike to the beach."

-**Negative pair** (different transport):
+**Negative pair** (different modes of transport):
 - "Peter decided to take his bike to the beach."
 - "He drove his car to work."

-Transformers learn these contextual relationships from massive text corpora during pre-training.
-This is where SetFit becomes practical.
+But if we're interested in knowing where someone is going, we would need to pair the examples in a completely different way.
+This is important because transformer models learn these contextual relationships from massive datasets when they were initially trained.
+That means the models have seen data that might not match exactly what you want to measure!
+And this is where SetFit comes in.

 ## SetFit: Few-Shot Learning for Text Classification

-SetFit combines pre-trained Transformer models with efficient fine-tuning.
-You can achieve high accuracy with just 2-16 labeled examples per class.
+SetFit combines pre-trained Transformer models with efficient fine-tuning on your problem from the perspective you want to adopt.
+That is, is it interesting to know the mode of transport or the destination?
+And thanks to SetFit, we can achieve very high accuracy with just 2-16 labeled examples.

 SetFit works in two stages:

 1. **Contrastive learning**: Train on sentence pairs to learn which examples are similar and which are different
 2. **Classification head**: Train a simple classifier on top of the learned embeddings

-This approach leverages the knowledge already baked into pre-trained models.
-You're not teaching the model language from scratch.
-You're teaching it your specific classification task using the language understanding it already has.
+Doing it this way leverages the vast knowledge already baked into transformer models.
+You're not teaching the model language and concepts from scratch.
+Instead, you're teaching it your specific classification task using the language understanding the model already has.

-This gives us fast, lightweight, production-ready text classifiers trained on a fraction of the data traditional methods require.
+This gives us fast, lightweight, production-ready text classifiers trained on a fraction of the data that traditional methods require.

-## Building a Text Classifier with SetFit
+## Building a text classifier with SetFit

 This example is based on the workshop repository: [github.com/krjoha/ai-lab-setfit](https://github.com/krjoha/ai-lab-setfit)

-The full notebook demonstrates the complete workflow.
-Here's the core implementation:
+If you want to see the full example, you can look at one of the notebooks in the repository.
+Here's a code example from there:

 ### Installation